 Each hernia mesh claim is filed as an individual lawsuit, not as part of a class action.
 But as often happens with mass torts, logistics and efficiency dictate that most cases filed in federal court will be filed and managed as part of a multi-district litigation (MDL).

 Many thousands of hernia mesh lawsuits are pending across the country.
-More than 8,000 cases filed in the federal courts have been centralized for discovery and pretrial purposes into three MDLs.
+Around 11,000 separate hernia mesh cases filed in the federal courts have been centralized for discovery and pretrial purposes into three MDLs.

 Each hernia mesh MDL involves different products and manufacturers:

-There are also two major consolidated hernia mesh proceedings in state courts—a Multi-County Litigation in Atlantic County, New Jersey, against Ethicon and thousands of consolidated cases pending in the Superior Court for Providence, Rhode Island, against C.R.
-Bard & Davol.
+There are also at least two major consolidated hernia mesh proceedings in state courts—a Multi-County Litigation in Atlantic County, New Jersey, against Ethicon, and nearly 2,000 consolidated cases pending in the Superior Court for Providence, Rhode Island, against C.R.
+Bard involving claimed injuries from Composix® Kugel® Mesh patches.

-The Atrium MDL was the first federal MDL established to handle cases about defective hernia mesh.
+The Atrium MDL was the first of the ongoing major federal MDLs involving cases about defective hernia mesh.
 By late 2016, thirteen lawsuits were pending against the Atrium Medical Corporation in seven district courts.
-The plaintiffs in those cases claimed Atrium had defectively designed, manufactured, and labeled its C-Qur hernia mesh products and that those products had caused an allergic or inflammatory response that caused severe postsurgical complications, including bowel obstructions, hematoma, seromas, and fistulas.
+The plaintiffs in those cases claimed Atrium had defectively designed, manufactured, and labeled its C-Qur hernia mesh products and that those products had caused an allergic or inflammatory response that caused severe post-surgical complications, including bowel obstructions, hematoma, seromas, and fistulas.

 |Litigation||Atrium Medical Corporation’s C-QUR™ Hernia Mesh Products Liability Litigation|